Skatteetaten/aurora/docs/documentation/aurora-config.md

 We use the Grafana Agent to receive, process, and export telemetry data, eliminating the need for multiple agents/collectors.
-It supports open source observability data formats (e.g. OTEL http, OTEL grpc, Zipkin) and integrates with
+It supports open source observability data formats (e.g. OTEL http, OTEL grpc, Zipkin) and integrates with Grafana Enterprise Trace solution.
+Even though we support multiple protocols, there should be compelling reasons to use anything other than OTEL over GRPC.
+This is the protocol we support through our starter libraries for Kotlin and Java applications.

-Grafana Enterprise Trace solution.
-Using a collector alongside services enables quick data offloading and additional handling like retries, batching, authentication, and data enrichment.
+Employing a collector alongside services enables quick data offloading and additional handling like retries, batching, authentication, and data enrichment.
 By having collectors work in tandem with our services, we achieve swift data offloading, minimizing any impact on the services' performance.
+The buffering mechanisms supported by the collector minimize the risk in the event that the Grafana Enterprise Trace solution experiences problems.

 The Aurora configuration supports two operation modes for telemetry data collection.
 The first mode involves using an agent collector as a DaemonSet running on each node, while the second mode deploys the agent collector alongside